vippsas/vipps-plugins/vipps-plugin-development.md

 |     Error Handling| Ensure that users, both administrators and customers, receive an unambiguous notification when anything goes wrong.
 For POS integration, present the information to both the cashier and the customers.
 |     Follow up on GitHub security/Dependabot alerts | Ensure that security alerts are added to pull requests and that there is a monthly routine in place for handling these. |
 |     On-site-messaging configuration| Add a configurable _On-site-messaging_ feature to ease the [Vipps on-site-messaging](https://vippsas.github.io/vipps-developer-docs/docs/APIs/checkout-api/vipps-checkout-on-site-messaging). |

-## Questions?

-We're always happy to help with code or other questions you might have!
-Please create an GitHub issue or pull request in the related repos or [contact us](https://vippsas.github.io/vipps-developer-docs/docs/vipps-developers/contact) for general Vipps API related questions.

-Sign up for our [Technical newsletter for developers](https://vippsas.github.io/vipps-developer-docs/docs/vipps-developers/newsletters/).